The Social Construction of Reality

-The Social Construction of Reality: A Treatise in the Sociology of Knowledge (1966), by Peter L. Berger and Thomas Luckmann, proposes that social groups and individual persons who interact with each other, within in a system of social classes, over time create concepts (mental representations) of the actions of each other, and that people become habituated to those concepts, and thus assume reciprocal social roles.
-That when those social roles are available to and for other members of society to assume and portray, their reciprocal, social interactions are said to be institutionalized behaviours.
+The Social Construction of Reality: A Treatise in the Sociology of Knowledge (1966), by Peter L. Berger and Thomas Luckmann, proposes that social groups and individual persons who interact with each other, within a system of social classes, over time create concepts (mental representations) of the actions of each other, and that people become habituated to those concepts, and thus assume reciprocal social roles.
+When those social roles are available for other members of society to assume and portray, their reciprocal, social interactions are said to be institutionalized behaviours.
 In that process of the social construction of reality, the meaning of the social role is embedded to society as cultural knowledge.